rjwats/esp8266-react/README.md

 npm start
 ```

-You can run the interface locally for development, you need to modify the endpoint root path and enable CORS for this to work:
+**NB: To run the interface locally you will need to modify the endpoint root path and enable CORS.**

-* The endpoint root path can be found in Endpoint.js (./interface/src/constants/).
+The endpoint root path can be found in Endpoint.js (./interface/src/constants/).
 This needs to be the root URL of the device running the back end, for example "http://192.168.0.6".

-* CORS can be enabled for the back end by uncommenting the -D ENABLE_CORS build flag in platformio.ini and re-deploying.
+CORS can be enabled on the back end by uncommenting the -D ENABLE_CORS build flag in platformio.ini and re-deploying.

 ## Configuration & Deployment

 Standard configuration settings, such as build flags, libraries and device configuration can be found in platformio.ini.
 See the [PlatformIO docs](http://docs.platformio.org/en/latest/projectconf.html) for full details on what you can do with this.

 By default, the target device is "esp12e".
 This is a common ESP8266 variant with 4mb of flash though any device with at least 2mb of flash should be fine.
-The settings configure the device run @ 160MHz and will upload over serial by default.
-You can change the upload mechanism to OTA by uncommenting/modifying the relevant lines in platformio.ini.
+The settings configure the interface to upload via serial by default, you can change the upload mechanism to OTA by uncommenting the relevant lines.

-As well as containing the interface, the SPIFFS image (in the ./data folder) contains configuration files for each of the configurable features.
+As well as containing the interface, the SPIFFS image (in the ./data folder) contains a JSON settings file for each of the configurable features.
 The config files can be found in the ./data/config directory:

 File | Description
 ---- | -----------